kostyakch/rhinoart_cms/README.md

 login: admin@test.com
 password: admin

-You may need change line in config/environments/development.rb
+You may need to change line in Your app config/environments/development.rb
 ``` ruby
 config.eager_load = true
 ```